 (iii) Simply file properly on a “going forward” basis.
 If the IRS wants to reopen the past, let them.

-Note: The real decision is whether or not to involve the IRS into your coming into compliance.
+Note: The real decision is whether or not to involve the IRS in your coming into compliance.

 Do you have questions or need help?
 Please feel free to contact us.
 Free of charge and free of any obligation.

-John Richardson is a Toronto based lawyer with a clear understanding of the legal, tax, Retirement Planning and investment climate in Canada.
+John Richardson is a Toronto-based lawyer with a clear understanding of the legal, tax, Retirement Planning, and investment climate in Canada.
 He also has a good understanding of the obligations of U.S. citizens abroad.
-He provides “citizenship counselling” for U.S. citizens abroad.
-Quote: The truth is that citizenship counselling is a form of life counselling.
+He provides “citizenship counseling” for U.S. citizens abroad.
+Quote: The truth is that citizenship counseling is a form of life counseling.

 Understanding the US tax system, the obligations, and all the additional terms can be difficult.
 Especially if one lives outside of America.
 Is your question not answered?
 Contact us.